 - Budget Justification - Includes a budget justification narrative.
 All proposed expenditures of the program, as outlined by the BH20 c-g, are explained in detail in the budget narrative.
 Includes a BH-20 Provider Budget Summary.
 Proposal totals and subtotals are accurate; The budget summary includes a list of revenues from every payer source from the last available 12-month period with percent of total revenues indicated; the percentage must total 100 and be reflective of actual revenues billed.
 If this is a new service for provider and actual revenues are not available, provide 12-month projected revenue by source; If the service is a Medicaid reimbursable service, the provider must be a Medicaid/Heritage Health provider; When the service is paid for by third party insurance, explanation of why the provider is not enrolled in the insurance provider networks is required.
-Includes a Provider Budget BH20 c-h. for both service development and ongoing provision (unless paid FFS for ongoing service) Staffing needs by position, number of full- time equivalents (FTEs), and their respective salary and fringe costs separately.
-Operating costs Travel expenses Capital outlays Indirect administration Other expenses including professional fees, evaluation and consultant needs.
+Includes a Provider Budget BH20 c-h. for both service development and ongoing provision (unless paid FFS for ongoing service) • Staffing needs by position, number of full-time equivalents (FTEs), and their respective salary and fringe costs separately. • Operating costs • Travel expenses • Capital outlays • Indirect administration • Other expenses including professional fees, evaluation and consultant needs.
 Costs essential to providing the service as required by the service definition or specific RFP requirements are eligible to be included.
-Each bidder must submit two complete Provider Budgets (BH20 c-h): one detailing startup costs and one detailing ongoing costs related to the service.
+Each bidder must submit two complete Provider Budgets (BH20 c-h): one detailing startup costs and one detailing ongoing cost related to the service.
 Actual or projected revenues by source for ongoing service provision must be included; Expenditures and cost calculation listed in detail on each tab (c-h); Any equipment must be outlined in the original proposal, include an estimated cost or competitive bid amount, and be clearly tied to provision of the new service.
 If the RFP response only includes estimates and a minimum of three (3) comparable competitive bids have not been received, a maximum amount for the equipment may be identified for purposes of the award.
-However, the competitive bids must be solicited before final funding for the equipment.
+However, the competitive bids must be solicited before final funding for the equipment can be paid and cannot exceed the lowest bid received for the equipment.
 Bids must be retained for at least a year and may be requested by DHHS at any time; Provide lease / sublease for any space being used for the service; Indirect cost (IC) Providers should obtain a federally approved indirect cost rate or approved de minimis rate from the DBH.
-A successful bidder may not seek additional funding from DHHS for items that were not included in the proposal submitted after award by a RBHA; All other potential payers for equipment, or other proposed expenditures must be exhausted; The Development/ Implementation Timeline Plan will be developed on Form BH5.
+A successful bidder may not seek additional funding from DHHS for items that were not included in the proposal submitted after award by a RBHA; All other potential payers for equipment, or other proposed expenditures must be exhausted; All ongoing costs related to provision of the service included in budget.
+The Development/ Implementation Timeline Plan will be developed on Form BH5.
 Plan includes an implementation schedule.
 Explains in detail the development process, showing a clear step-by-step plan of how the program will be developed over a given period of time; Includes timelines for project; Includes formal evaluation of program plan, process and services provided.